dermotduffy/frigate-hass-card/README.md

       scene.kitchen_tv_scene:
         icon: mdi:television
         title: TV!
-    # Show a pig icon if the card is in the live view, in fullscreen mode and light.office_main_lights is on.
+    # Show a pig icon if the card is in the live view, in fullscreen mode, light.office_main_lights is on and the media has been loaded.
   - type: custom:frigate-card-conditional
     elements:
       - type: icon